 Hamadryad Park takes its name from the nearby site of the historic hospital ship HMS Hamadryad, and the hospital that opened there in 1905.
 The hospital was absorbed into the National Health Service in 1947.

 In 1959 there was a proposal to create a recreational open space near the hospital by reclamation of approximately 10.8 acres of foreshore.
 The scheme involved construction of an embankment and parapet as well as other works, all estimated to cost £99,000.
 An application for grant funding was unsuccessful and the proposal went no further.

-There was a major extension in the early 2000s, arising from the work of the Cardiff Bay Development Corporation (CBDC).
-Newly made-up land was created from the salt marsh and mudflats, and now forms much of the park.
+This original Hamadryad Park no longer exists, that space having been allocated for building development following the major extension to the park in the early 2000s.
+Arising from the work of the Cardiff Bay Development Corporation (CBDC), newly made-up land was created from the salt marsh and mudflats, and now forms the present-day Hamadryad Park.

-The park now consists mainly of playing fields and open grassland, with some tree planting that includes Hybrid poplars..
+CBDC was disolved on 31st March 2000 and the City of Cardiff Council assumed responsibility for the park, which now consists mainly of playing fields and open grassland, with some tree planting that includes Hybrid poplars.
 There is a large playground close to the local houses.

 Sources of information